-[WARNING: This story contains spoilers from the Season 2 finale of Homeland.
-Read at your own risk.]
+[Warning: This story contains major spoilers from Monday's season finale of The Blacklist.
+Read at your own risk!]

 Red Reddington's past misdeeds have come back to haunt him, but it wasn't the notorious criminal who paid the ultimate price in the season finale of The Blacklist.

 With a ragtag cadre of criminals loose in New York City after the prison plane crash-landed, the FBI has no other choice but to let Red (James Spader) escape so he can help track down the mysterious Berlin, the person who has been trying to destroy Red's life piece by piece.
 But Berlin isn't just going after Red; he also wants to make the entire task force pay.
 Red's warning comes too late for...read more

 When a plane is about to crash-land in New York, the FBI is betting on Red.